magao-x/handbook/testbed/index.rst

    * This makes it easy to reattach with ``screen -rd``

+.. _cursesINDI:

 cursesINDI
 ^^^^^^^^^^

-Allows you to set exposure times, ROI, etc directly.
+Allows you to directly set exposure times, investigate the status of various components, etc.

 To start cursesINDI, enter it in the ``exao0`` terminal when in ``xsup``: